heapwolf/pkp/README.md

 fields.

 ### `key`
-A public key
+A public key of the requesting signer.

+### `sha1`
+A sha1 hash of the codebase to be signed.

-### `signers`
+### `signatures`
-An object literal of "package signers", where the key is the package version and the value is an array of signers for the specific version.
+An array of object literals representing successful signings that can be verified using `pkp`.

 ```json
 {